ghubnerr/ghubnerr/README.md

 * 🌍  I'm based in Miami, Florida
 * ✉️  You can contact me at [glucc002@fiu.edu](mailto:glucc002@fiu.edu)
 * 🧠  Could talk hours about Machine Learning, Deep Learning and Generative Models!
 Front-end development is also genuinely amazing to work with.
 Back-end-- a close second...
 (MongoDB 💚).
-Currently, I'm focused on integrating FS-dev projects with NLP models hosted on VertexAI's Model Garden and Azure Machine Learning Studio.
+Currently, I'm focused on integrating FS projects with NLP models hosted on VertexAI's Model Garden and Azure Machine Learning Studio.
 * 🤝  I'm open to collaborating on any project ideas to apply and solidify my knoweldge with programming.
 * ⚡  Fun fact: I'm an international student from Brazil!